Burh2k/Little-Lemon/README.md

 ## Use the Following Command to run the project on VS code
 `npm run dev`

+## Points to Ponder
+1. if else does not exit in jsx, thus use ternary operator because jsx is not a programming language but an syntax extension for xml

 ### This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.